 Sit back.
 This is gonna be a long one.

-Did the whole "get a degree, get a job" thing.
+I did the whole "get a degree, get a job" thing.
 Ended up being incredibly well paid, but horribly empty because of corporate America.
 Decided to rage quit, downsize (sell pretty much everything I own), and take a sabbatical.
-After binge coding on random crap, I partnered with a guy in Canada and ported a web-based, incremental, text-based game to iOS (A Dark Room iOS).
+After binge coding on random crap, I partnered with a guy in Canada and ported (adapted, reinterpreted, reenvisioned) a web-based, incremental, text-based game to iOS and Android.
 Welp.
 It went viral and hit the #1 spot.
 That let me extend my sabbatical for another three years.
 I built four more games, none of which succeeded.
 Now I'm back in Corporate America (luckily only part time now...
 I make enough off my games and other assets to not have to work all year).

 I was one of the lucky ones.
-I saved up for ten years and was able to role _once_.
+I saved up for ten years and was able to role once.
 I hit lucky number eleven.
 And even then, I still find myself having to grind in a 9 to 5 yet again.
 Sometimes it's fine.
-Other times I feel like I should have never taken that sabbatical and remained ignorant of the pure joy that comes from putting yourself in a creation.
+Other times, I feel like I should have never taken that sabbatical, remaining ignorant of the pure joy of finding your calling.

 It was great to breathe.
 I was 178 pounds at 5'8 (a little portly).
 That changed during the sabbatical.
 It took me three months just to figure out what my routine looked like.
 I'd code on whatever my heart desired.
 It was wonderful.
 I didn't even know what day it was.
 I didn't miss my stuff.
 I didn't miss the anxiety attacks I got Sunday nights before having to go to work.
 All of that gone.
 By month four I came across the web-based version of A Dark Room.
 I immediately connected with its sparse presentation.
 I reached out the Michael and asked his permission to port it to mobile.
 That night I lost track of time.
 I blinked and it was 3 am.
 I had never felt that kind of loss of time before.
 Nothing around me existed, it was just me and my creation.
 After another four months, A Dark Room was done and released to the App Store.
 It got a whopping thirty downloads the first day.
 I didn't care.
 Cause it was my creation and it was awesome.
 I redesigned so much of the original game.
 So much of me went into it.
 Oh, and I dropped 30 pounds too.
 Best shape of my life.